jbcodeforce/ML-studies/docs/techno/gcp/index.md

 * [Search Generative Experience (Search lab)](https://search.google/ways-to-search/search-labs/)
 * [Google Cloud run]() Serverless platform to deploy any web app
 * [Colab](https://colab.research.google.com/) A new notebook experience with enterprise-grade privacy and security.
-* [TPU]() designed ships specifically for matrix operations common in machine learning
+* [TPU](https://cloud.google.com/tpu?hl=en) designed ships specifically for matrix operations common in machine learning.
+Can be used in worker node of GKE.

 ### Cloud Engine

 Run virtual machines on Google infrastructure.